 Dental inlays and onlays are restorations used to repair rear teeth with mild to moderate decay or cracked and fractured teeth that are not sufficiently damaged to need a crown.

-An onlay and inlay is a type of dental prosthetic that acts and looks like a crown, but is much smaller.
-Both Onlays and Inlays are used to repair back teeth with mild to moderate decay that do not need to have a crown.
-The difference between getting an Inlay and Onlay depends on the amount of tooth structure that has been lost to wear or decay.
-We here at One Fine Smile will help you decide which is most appropriate for you.
+Onlays and Inlays are dental prosthetics that act and look like a small crown.
+Both onlays and inlays are used to repair back teeth with mild to moderate decay that does not need to have a crown.
+The difference between getting an inlay and an onlay depends on the amount of tooth that has been lost.

-- An inlay is placed more in the cusps of the tooth to cover areas of breakage, cracking or where large areas of decay are present.
+- An inlay is placed more in the tooth’s cusps to cover areas of breakage, cracking, or where large areas of decay are present.
 They can also be used to replace old or damaged metal fillings.

 - You have a large amount of decay in a tooth